• Skip to primary navigation

 Pro tip: to remove the plastic from a candy cane, just break the candy cane in half and the plastic will just come right off.

-Cream butter and sugar and add eggs, vanilla and salt.
+Cream butter and sugar and add eggs, vanilla and salt with a mixer.
 Add flour, white chocolate chips and half of the crushed candy canes.
+I love the texture this adds to the blondies recipe.

 For the frosting beat butter and powdered sugar together.
 Next add vanilla, peppermint extract and cream.